Updated: April 17, 2023 - 8 min read

 Not all stakeholders are created equal.
 The CEO of your company will have more authority and will play a larger role in the growth and ownership of the product compared to the engineers who are building it.

 The CEO, for all intents and purposes, owns the product and therefore has the final say on high-level product decisions.
 But the engineers are the ones with the more intimate day-to-day knowledge of the product and may be more equipped to make informed decisions.
 As the ones in the trenches, they also deserve to be listened to.

 This is why stakeholder management is so key to the role of Product Manager.
 Someone needs to be running interference, and understanding which voice to listen to regardless of which one is louder.

 Product Management Vocab: Alignment

 When working with stakeholders, what you’re working towards is alignment.
-For a Product Manager, alignments is the very first step in building a team which works efficiently and effectively.
-Because without alignment, everyone is trying to build their own vision of the product which is nothing short of a recipe for disaster!
+For a Product Manager, alignment is the very first step in building a team that works efficiently and effectively.
+Because without alignment, everyone is trying to build their own vision of the product, which is nothing short of a recipe for disaster!